Mayores: Live performances

 Due to the song becoming a huge success, Gomez was invited to perform it at several radio stations and during interviews.
 She sang the song regular and acoustic at iHeart Radio Mi Música.
 She also sang it in Spain in La Vida Moderna and Sale el Sol in acoustic, and regular on Operación Triunfo.
 Her performance on the latter garnered some attention due to a change in the lyrics at the request of the producers due to them thinking they were "too sexual".
 Although Gomez agreed, she later stated it bothered her and said she accepted "out of respect" and because it was "a great opportunity", but believes that it wouldn't be done to a man, listing Ozuna and Enrique Iglesias as examples.

-Gomez performed the song with Bad Bunny at the Latin American Music Awards of 2017, which she also hosted; the performance was later uploaded to YouTube and has garnered over 60 million views.
+Gomez performed the song with Bad Bunny at the Latin American Music Awards of 2017, which she also hosted; the performance was later uploaded to YouTube and has garnered over 91 million views.
 The song was included on her setlist as an opening act for Fifth Harmony's 2017 PSA Tour and on her own tour in 2018.
 She sang the song last in her performance at Viña del Mar on March 2, 2019.
+Gomez and Bad Bunny performed the song on X 100Pre Tour on March 8 and April 22, 2019.
 Gomez included "Mayores" in three medleys: the first at the 2019 Latin American Music Awards together with "Sin Pijama" and "Mala Santa", before receiving the Extraordinary Evolution Award from Pitbull.
 The second time was at the 2019 MTV Europe Music Awards, this time with "24/7", a track from her debut album replacing "Mala Santa".
 The third time was at the LOS40 Music Awards 2019 with "Mala Santa" being brought back.
 All three performances had different arrangements.
 In the latter performance Gomez rewrote Bad Bunny's verse with lyrics from her "side of the relationship", including a reference to her feature in "Dura (Remix)" with Daddy Yankee, Natti Natasha, and the rapper.
+Gomez performed the song at the Coachella 2023 on April 14 and 21, 2023.